 How to write an abstract

-Click here for tips on writing an abstract including a helpful YouTube video from Commonwealth Honors College of the University of Massachusetts-Amherst.
+Click here for tips on writing an abstract including several examples from the University of California - Davis.

 - If you have the time, draft your paper or poster first; then write the abstract.

 - A good abstract usually reflects a good paper or poster.
 The opposite also tends to be true.

 - Know your audience, and target your abstract accordingly.
 Remember that a reader does not want to wade through complicated and unfamiliar terms in the abstract.

 - Have a peer read your abstract and then tell you what your research is about.
 If he or she has difficulty explaining your research, chances are your abstract requires revision.

 - Keep it brief!
-Your SRC/USRS abstract should not exceed 200 words.
+Your SRC abstract should not exceed 200 words.

 - Proofread your abstract several times so as to submit your very best work.

-Much of this advice was drawn from and earlier edition of the Massachusetts Statewide Undergraduate Research Conference Guidelines for Abstract Writing.
+Much of this advice was drawn from an earlier edition of the Massachusetts Statewide Undergraduate Research Conference Guidelines for Abstract Writing.